top of page

 This might include:

-• An integrated PESO‑based plan that combines earned media relations, owned content, social media, events and partnerships, along with shared and paid platforms
+• an integrated PESO‑based plan that combines earned media, owned content, social, events and partnerships, along with shared and paid platforms

-• Resetting how you measure impact, from vanity metrics to outcomes that matter to the business - awareness, perception, stakeholder engagement, even pipeline and sales
+• resetting how you measure impact, from vanity metrics to outcomes that matter to the business, such as awareness, perception, stakeholder engagement and pipeline

 3. Leading, mentoring and embedding change